UBC-MDS/DSCI-532_2024_19_food-price-tracker/reports/m1_proposal.md

 TODO

-## 3. Research questions and useage scenarios
+## 3. Research questions and usage scenarios
 Research questions and user stories are provided by sector below.

 ### Public Sector